 Advanced laboratory work develops the skills of planning, carrying out and analysing experiments and simulations, and provides opportunities for deepening understanding of the wide applicability of physics.

-Stage 3 Students will take an approved Erasmus programme of study at a Spanish speaking university or alternatively, an approved placement in a Spanish speaking country.
+Stage 3 Students will take an approved Turing programme of study at a Spanish speaking university or alternatively, an approved placement in a Spanish speaking country.
 Stage 4 At Stage 4, a choice of modules is made to develop in-depth understanding of such areas as:

 • Astrophysics II